How to Choose Educational Apps That Actually Teach

 - Drawing or creating art in a digital tool

-- Recording and watching themselves tell a story
+- Recording themselves telling a story

 - Playing a puzzle or strategy game